Delboy/DryDrops/README.md

 - #### Banner
     - A banner running across the top of the navbar informs the user of any current offers.
+    - The banner message will change to reflect how close the user is to achieving the offer.

     ![Navbar-Banner](assets/images/navbar-banner.jpg)